sinanatra/NestedDataTypes/readme.md

 ![alt text](https://gist.githubusercontent.com/sinanatra/a39c3625f3871c19a7e720d3ceb44339/raw/5ffa98b47e96a9225ed4d80340684d8036c67e89/img.png)

-The module adds a `properties` key to the json-ld Omeka S provides, and it keeps the `@value` key, for basic processing.
+The module fills the content of `@value` as json-ld based on the values from the multi input field.
 Specific keys can be ignored when rendering the `@value` with the `"is_hidden"` property, which can be activated by clicking on the eye icon.

 ```json